neon garden in flight

 “It was sometime late in May 1944…We were put to work outside Budapest.
 Conditions were very harsh, you know.
 We slept on the ground.
 Nothing over our heads.
 If it rained, we got wet….the gendarmes fed us two meal a day – gruel in the morning and soup with bits of meat at night.
 We also were given stale bread that you soaked in the soup to soften it….But I was hungry then, David.
 Always, I was hungry.”
 (Bank 32).

 Accurately situating the characters within their time period and setting, the author tells us that they are working in Budapest and dealing with harsh conditions.
 The gendarmes, which is the correct historical term, feed the prisoners gruel and stale bread.
 Bank adds a detail which make the character’s speech more believable; one can tell that Feig’s first language is not English because he inverts the placement of words and finishes sentences with phrases like “you know.”
-Instead of saying “I was always hungry,” Feig says “Always, I was hungry.”
+Instead of saying “I was always hungry,” Feig says “always, I was hungry.”
 So, other important questions for a writer to ask are: where is this character from, how did this character grow up, does this character speak in a unique way, and what drives this character?

 In order to write effective historical fiction ask yourself the preceding questions as well as: what conflicts did people face in their time, what did they eat, what nourishment or comfort was available to them, and were they speaking in a language that was not their first?
 Note that questions surrounding primary language can be particularly important in places like Europe where people often spoke and still speak more than one language.
 Language is just one of the things a writer should consider when trying to create an effective work of historical fiction.

 So, this genre of fiction is unique in that the story has to be based in a setting and context that considers historical fact.
 To write historical fiction is to try to create a unique world within a past that actually existed, and the created world has to mirror a past that once was.
 Four specific actions can help a writer to make their historical fiction more believable.
-These include: using appropriate language for the time period, being correct in the way characters were able (or unable) to speak/interact with each other in terms of class, race, gender, etc, making sure not to insert contemporary ways of thinking or behavior into an era in which such behavior/interaction was unheard of, and making sure that the backdrop with which characters interact with is historically accurate.
+These include: using appropriate language for the time period, being correct in the way characters were able (or unable) to speak/interact with each other in terms of class, race, gender, etc, avoiding insertion of contemporary ways of thinking or behavior into an era in which such behavior/interaction was unheard of, and making sure that the backdrop with which characters interact with is historically accurate.
 By following these guidelines, you will create characters, settings, and situations which will have your readers questioning whether they are reading fiction, or something that actually took place.

 In Wilder’s novel The Bridge of San Luis Rey, the author is able to effectively recreate the historical period in which the novel is situated, the early sixteenth century.
 The reader becomes fully immersed in the novel’s reality because the customs, culture, and characters’ interaction with their environment are expounded upon in exact detail.